Michigan vs. UConn odds, prediction: 2026 NCAA Tournament national championship game picks by proven expert

 Konarski has also found a critical X-factor that has him jumping all over one side of the spread.
 You can only see that pick at SportsLine.

-So who wins Michigan vs. UConn in the 2026 NCAA Tournament Final, and what critical X-factor makes one side of the spread a must back?
+So who wins Michigan vs. UConn in the 2026 NCAA championship game, and what critical X-factor makes one side of the spread a must back?
 Visit SportsLine now to see which side of the UConn vs. Michigan spread to jump on, all from the expert on a 44-28 roll on his college basketball picks, and find out.